dgdekoning/myFAIR-iKnowIT/README.md

     *   Then click on the "send to galaxy" button to start sending the files to a new history and running the selected workflow.
 12. A cat will appear to let you know that the files are being send to Galaxy and that the workflow is running (if you have selected a workflow).
 A checkmark will appear when the files are send to galaxy and the workflow is finished (if you selected a workflow).
-If something went wrong (workflow failed, not selected a file) or you get timed-out, an error message will appear.
+If something went wrong (workflow failed, not selected a file or you get timed-out) an error message will appear.
 13. If you do not want to use a workflow you can choose "Use Galaxy" to only send the datafiles to Galaxy and work with the files directly in Galaxy.
-14. You can visit the Galaxy page to see if the workflow is running by going to http://127.0.0.1:8000 or go to the next step.
+14. You can visit the Galaxy page to see if the workflow is running by going to http://127.0.0.1:8000 (if selected other port please make sure the url is correct) or go to the next step.

 # <a name="using-geo"></a> Using GEO files
 To split GEO files and send only specific samples to a new Galaxy history follow these steps:

 1. Download the GSE7621_series_matrix.txt files from ftp://ftp.ncbi.nlm.nih.gov/geo/series/GSE7nnn/GSE7621/matrix/
-2. Place the data matrix in a study folder in B2DROP or bioinf-galaxian Owncloud (make sure that the study folder is in a investigation folder).
+2. Place the data matrix in a study folder in B2DROP or bioinf-galaxian Owncloud (make sure that the study folder is in an investigation folder).
 3. Index the data matrix by clicking on the Upload Files link.
 Then selecting the investigation folder where the study is located and click the "See studies" button.
 Select the study with the data matrix, then select the matrix file as a datafile and click on the "Store Triples" button.
 (If you already have a metadata file based on the data matrix please select this file to be metadata.
 Step 4 will be skipped if you have selected this option.)
 4. The metadata will be created automatically and uploaded to the same folder as the data matrix.
 After this is done you will be redirected to the homepage.
 5. Select the "Get samples from study" option.